Joel Engardio: Political stances

 Engardio is categorized as a moderate.
 Engardio supported the 2022 recall of San Francisco District Attorney Chesa Boudin and the 2022 recall of three San Francisco Board of Education commissioners.

 Personal life

 When he was elected to supervisor, Engardio lived in the Lakeshore neighborhood of San Francisco.
-He was raised a Jehovah's Witness, however he does not identify with the religion.
+He was raised a Jehovah's Witness, but he does not identify with the religion.

 Engardio is gay.
 He has been married to Lionel Hsu since 2015.